Martin Carthy sings Lochmaben Harper |

 For there he placed his ain grey mare,

-Alang wi Henry's wanton brown.
+Alang wi Henry’s Wanton Brown.

-Thro mony bog an lairy hole;
+Thro mony bog and lairy hole;

 But never miss your Wanton slack;

-Ye'll gang to Mayblane, to your foal.'
+Ye’ll gang to Mayblane, to your foal.”

 As soon's the door he had unshut,